ZainAmjad68/test-coverage-annotate/README.md

   annotation-coverage: 'detailed'
   annotation-type: 'all'
 ```

+This can also be used with Travis Jobs as that is how i'm using it within my organization, please get in touch if you want to go through the steps.

 **Note:** If you are using [actions/checkout](https://github.com/actions/checkout) in your workflow, make sure you add the `fetch-depth: 0` parameter.
 This is necessary for the tool to access the coverage file properly.